-You can implement these in an AWS environment as well, but you now have the opportunity to capture them all in a script that defines a “Golden Environment.”
+You can implement these in an AWS environment as well, but you now can capture them all in a script that defines a “Golden Environment.”

 This means you can create an AWS CloudFormation script that captures your security policy and reliably deploys it.

 Security best practices can now be reused among multiple projects and become part of your continuous integration pipeline.